junjunzhang1998/us-car-crash/README.md

 Source: **NHTSA Crash Report Sampling System (CRSS)**

 Raw, intermediate, and processed datasets are documented in the `data/` subfolders.
-Each folder contains a README describing structure, preprocessing, and transformations.
+Each folder contains a README describing its contents and preprocessing steps.

 ---